A proof of the Kudla-Rapoport conjecture for Kr\"amer models: Introduction

 The horizontal identity essentially reduces to the horizontal computation for $n=2$ in \cite{Shi2,HSY}.
 For the vertical identity, we perform a \emph{partial Fourier transform} along $L^\flat_F$ and consider new functions on $\mathbb{W}\setminus\{0\}$, The key is to show that $\Intp$ and $\pDenp$ are both \emph{constant} on $\mathbb{W}^{\ge0}\setminus\{0\}:=\{x\in \mathbb{W}\setminus \{0\}: \val(x)\ge0\}$ of $\mathbb{W}$ (see \S\ref{subsec: notation} for notation) as in Theorem \ref{lem:Int vertical is schwartz} and Theorem \ref{prop: part FT of denLflat}.
 Using an induction on the valuation of $L^\flat$, we show that the difference $\Intp-\pDenp$ vanishes on $\mathbb{W}^{\le0}:=\{x\in \mathbb{W}: \val(x)\le0\}$, and hence it vanishes identically and allows us to conclude that $\Int_{L^\flat,\sV}=\pDen_{L^\flat,\sV}$.

 On the geometric side, we prove a \emph{Bruhat--Tits stratification} for the Kr\"amer model (Theorem \ref{thm:Bruhat Tits stratification}), analogous to the case of the Pappas model treated in Rapoport--Terstiege--Wilson \cite{RTW}.
 We make use of the linear invariance of special cycles \cite{Ho2} to express $\Int_{L^\flat,\sV}$ as a linear combination of functions on $\mathbb{V}$ which are \emph{translation invariant} under vertex lattices.
 A new observation in our ramified case is that the translation invariance already allows us to control the support of its Fourier transform well enough (Lemma \ref{lem:Lambda invariant function is geq -1}) to conclude the desired key constancy of $\Intp$ on $\mathbb{W}^{\ge0}$.
-Compared to the unramified case, we \emph{completely avoid} the Tate conjecture of generalized Deligne-Lusztig varieties and explicit computation of their intersections with special divisors. \S\ref{sec:Bruhat-Tits} studies the structure of $\cN_{\mathrm{red}}$ and special cycles, and should be of independent interest (in addition to preparation for \S\ref{sect:FourierGeo}) .
+Compared to the unramified case, we \emph{completely avoid} the Tate conjecture of generalized Deligne-Lusztig varieties and explicit computation of their intersections with special divisors.
+It is not clear that the Deligne-Lusztig subvarieties span the Tate classes in this case. \S\ref{sec:Bruhat-Tits} studies the structure of $\cN_{\mathrm{red}}$ and special cycles, and should be of independent interest (in addition to preparation for \S\ref{sect:FourierGeo}).

 On the analytic side, we make use of the \emph{primitive decomposition} of the local density polynomial into primitive local density polynomials and obtain a decomposition.

 where $L'$ runs over $O_F$-lattices in $L_F$ containing $L$, and the symbol $\Pden$ stands for the primitive version of $\Den$ (Corollary \ref{cor: decomp of pden(L)}).
 Unlike the unramified or exotic smooth case, the primitive local density \emph{polynomial} itself seems rather complicated (see e.g. Corollary \ref{cor: Pden}).
 Nevertheless we manage to prove a simple formula for its \emph{modified central derivative} $\pPden(L)$, which we find quite striking. \begin{theorem}[Theorem \ref{thm: formula of ppden}] Let $L\subset \bV$ be an $O_F$-lattice (of full rank $n$). \begin{enumerate} \item If $L$ is not integral, then $\ppden(L)=0.$ \item If $L$ is unimodular, then \item If $L$ is integral and of type $t>0$, then Here we write $L\simeq I_{n-t}\obot L'$ with $I_{n-t}$ unimodular of rank $n-t$. \end{enumerate} \end{theorem}